Jimmy Cowan: All Blacks

 Cowan made his All Black debut age 22, versus Italy, coming on as a substitute.
 In his first test he performed admirably with a probing running game, accurate passing and stout defence marking his performance.
 His first game as part of the starting line-up was against the Barbarians in 2004.

 Cowan was next selected for the All Blacks during their successful 2005 Grand Slam Tour.
 During this tour Cowan played as a substitute in three test matches victories against Wales, Ireland and Scotland.

 During 2006, Cowan was one of the three halfbacks being used by the All Blacks for their successful Tri Nations Series.
 He played as a substitute in three games before starting in the final 20–21 loss to the Springboks.

 In 2007, he was not selected for the All Blacks and missed out on the 2007 Rugby World Cup.
 Cowan was instead named in the Junior All Blacks for their victory in the Pacific Nations Cup.

 In 2008, he began to appear regularly for the All Blacks, initially he was primarily used as a substitute.
-However, midway through the Tri Nations his good form was rewarded and he was recognized as the premier halfback.
+However, midway through the Tri Nations his good form was rewarded and he was recognised as the premier halfback.
 That November, Cowan was again selected for the All Blacks successful Grand Slam Tour.
 Coincidentally, it is also during this year that Cowan faced charges related to several incidents of drink-related disorderly behaviour.
 During a disciplinary hearing, the NZRU provided him with an ultimatum receive alcohol counseling and give up alcohol or lose his contract.

 In 2010, Cowan spearheaded the All Black recovery from a poor 2009 Tri Nations.
 Despite recovering from a rib injury the All Blacks won every game with Cowan playing.
 He also played in the 2010 Hong Kong Bledisloe Cup Test game in Hong Kong, scoring a try for the All Blacks.
 Later that year Cowan played a key role in the All Blacks third successful Grand Slam in five years.

 Cowan started the 2011 season as the incumbent All Black halfback; however, injuries and indifferent Super and International form resulted in his demotion to the third choice halfback behind Piri Weepu and Andy Ellis.
 Despite this, Cowan still played an important role in the All Blacks successful 2011 Rugby World Cup, where he played four games (two as substitute) against Tonga, Japan, Canada and Argentina (RWC Quarterfinal).

 In total Cowan played 53 games for the All Blacks with 51 test matches.